 What can be put on reserve?

-- Streaming medias Portions of or entire media could be put on course reserves if certain conditions are met.
+Portions of or entire media can be put on course reserves if certain conditions are met.
 Please refer to our video streaming course reserve policy for details.
-Video Streaming course reserves request form could be filled out online for request processing.
+Video Streaming course reserves request form can be filled out online for request processing.

 View a Reserve List

 You can view or search for your reserve lists on the Course Reserves page.
 As soon as items are placed on reserve, they will be available for check-out.
 It may take up to 48 hours before they appear in Sherlock.

 Note that putting copies of articles or chapters on reserve may violate U.S. copyright laws.
 In some cases, faculty members should request permission from the publisher, who is usually the copyright holder.Addresses of the publisher are usually listed in the front of the copyrighted material.
 If you need help determining copyright owner or publisher address, please ask a librarian.
 Permission should usually be requested in the following situations: